 Gloria’s background is in printmaking with a Master’s Degree from the Pratt Institute in New York.
 This is why the Foundation is so appealing.
-She knewwhat it was like to work in studios, and wanted to make it a place that would bring out the most of an artist’s creativity.
-She also wanted a variety of media so she added screen-printing and ceramics.
+She knew what it was like to work in studios, and wanted to make it a place that would bring out the most of an artist’s creativity.
+She also wanted a variety of media so she added ceramics, painting and sculptor.
 In 2000, a traditional Greek kiln was built on the Foundation property, so that people could experience ceramics the way the Greeks had done it for centuries.

 The ceramics area is open raw space with a gorgeous view of the neighboring island, Alonnissos.
-There is an electric kiln and wheel on site and as mentioned, a wood-burning kiln.
+There are two electric kilns, three wheels on site and as mentioned, a wood-burning kiln.
 The Foundation is affiliated with Nikos Rodios, who is a world renowned potter and is known for his patented firing technique that creates a beautiful onyx that he applies to his work modeled after ancient utilitarian pieces.

 The Foundation is unique in that there is a lot of flexibility in creating workshops.
 A formal proposal must be submitted and again, be approved by the Board of Directors.
 All though some proposals are not accepted, the Foundation will do everything they can to help strengthen the case if they feel it is a worthy cause.
 Proposals should be submitted to Jill Somer, Associate Director, at email@example.com.